ministryofjustice/hmpps-ems-platform-terraform-modules/modules/security-operations-centre-role/README.md

 # Security Operations Centre Role

-A reusable, configurable role that can be easily deployed into an AWS account that grants access to seceurity events.
+A reusable, configurable role that can be easily deployed into an AWS account that grants access to security events.

 Currently supported:
 - Processing of logs in the shared logging environment